arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 #### Gharial API

-The `PATCH /_api/gharial/{graph}/edge/{collection}/{edge}` endpoint to update edges in named graphs now validates the referenced vertex if only the `_from` or `_to` edge attribute is modified.
+The `PATCH /_api/gharial/{graph}/edge/{collection}/{edge}` endpoint to update edges in named graphs now validates the referenced vertex when modifying either the `_from` or `_to` edge attribute.
 Previously, the validation only occurred if both were set in the request.

 #### Limit to the number of databases in a deployment